You are here

 Anthropology provides a key lens for the study of the politics and practice of education in everyday life.
 I am interested in how people teach and learn across home, school and community contexts, and how difference is constituted and made consequential in these endeavors.
 Importantly, I consider education as the practice of imagination, freedom and social change.

 Formerly a bilingual elementary school teacher and adult English language instructor in the Latino communities of Los Angeles, I moved to North Carolina to pursue a PhD at UNC-Chapel Hill and study education in new Latino im/migrant destinations.
 I inquired into how Latina mothers navigated parenting and their children's schooling as they worked to create a sense of community and belonging in the changing racial/ethnic landscape of North Carolina.
 I continue these interests with research about education, citizenship and social movement in the United States.
-I explore the educational contours of civic life, specifically the teaching and learning of racial justice and cultural citizenship in community forums, festivals, workshops, celebrations, protests and and other sites of "public pedagogy."
-I also look at Latina/o cultural programming as forms of civic activism and education.
+I explore the educational contours of community life, specifically the teaching and learning of racial justice and cultural citizenship in community forums, festivals, workshops, celebrations, protests and and other sites of "public pedagogy."
+I also consider Latina/o cultural programming as sites of activism and educational practice.

 Having previously worked in schools and colleges of education, my scholarship has additionally addressed Latina/o K-12 education, multicultural teacher education and higher education.
 I am moved to think with Latina/Chicana and women of Color feminist thought as a way to perceive transformative and recuperative modes of teaching, learning and social action.